amandakoka/bookwish/README.md

 6.  **Deleting Books:** As a user, I want to have the option to remove books from my wishlist.
 7. **Private Wishlist:** As a user, I want assurance that my wishlist remains private and accessible only to me.
 8. **Easy Logout:** As a user, I want a straightforward and quick method to log out of my account, ensuring my privacy and security.
+9. **Profile Page:** As a user I'd like to have a profile page which shows me my details and how many books I have in my wishlist.

+# Rationale for Development

+## Purpose
+The BookWish website was conceived and developed with the primary purpose of providing an engaging and useful experience centered around book wishlists.
+The project aims to serve as an interactive tool that helps users keep track of books they want to read or buy, making it easier to manage their reading goals and preferences.

+## User Needs
+The development of BookWish addresses several key user needs:

+- **Organization:** Users need a central platform to compile and manage their book wishlist, helping them keep track of desired reads and purchases.
+- **Accessibility:** The platform should be accessible on various devices, ensuring users can manage their wishlist anytime, anywhere.
+- **Ease of Use:** The interface should be intuitive, allowing users of all technical abilities to navigate the site and perform actions like adding or editing books without difficulty.
+- **Privacy:** Users need assurance that their wishlist remains private and secure.

+## Target Audience
+BookWish is designed to cater to a diverse audience, including:

+- **Avid Readers:** Individuals who frequently read and seek to keep track of books they wish to read.
+- **Book Enthusiasts:** People who love discovering and exploring new books and want a platform to organize their findings.
+- **General Public:** Anyone looking for a convenient way to manage a list of desired books, ensuring they never forget a title they want to read.

+## User Stories
+The development of BookWish is guided by specific user stories, ensuring that the project meets the needs and expectations of its target audience:

+1. **As a user, I want to understand the purpose of the site and navigate it easily.**
+    - Clear explanations and intuitive navigation help users understand how to use the site effectively.
+2. **As a user, I want to register for an account.**
+    - A straightforward registration process allows users to create an account and start managing their wishlist.
+3. **As a user, I want to log into my account.**
+    - Easy login ensures users can quickly access their wishlist.
+4. **As a user, I want to easily add books to my wishlist.**
+    - Simple forms and controls enable users to add new books to their wishlist.
+5. **As a user, I want to be able to edit the details of books I have added to my wishlist.**
+    - Users can update book information as needed.
+6. **As a user, I want to have the option to remove books from my wishlist.**
+    - Users can easily delete books they no longer wish to track.
+7. **As a user, I want assurance that my wishlist remains private and accessible only to me.**
+    - Privacy features ensure users' wishlists are secure.
+8. **As a user, I want a straightforward and quick method to log out of my account, ensuring my privacy and security.**
+    - Easy logout functionality enhances security and user control.

+## Conclusion
+In conclusion, the development of BookWish aims to provide an engaging and useful experience for users interested in managing their book wishlists.
+By addressing the needs of avid readers, book enthusiasts, and the general public, the project aims to promote organized and enjoyable reading habits through an accessible and intuitive platform.
+The website's user-centric design, including intuitive navigation, privacy features, and responsive functionality, ensures a seamless and enjoyable experience for users across different devices and skill levels.

+The project's well-defined purpose, clear user stories, and consideration of user needs and expectations contribute to its overall success as a valuable tool for managing book wishlists.
+Through continuous improvement and user feedback, BookWish will evolve to better serve its audience and maintain its position as a trusted resource for book lovers.

 # Design Choices